HCPCS Codes: What are they?

 Did you know—5 billion claims for payment are processed by health care insurers in the United States annually?
 A statistic of this caliber surely seems overwhelming.
 To maintain order and consistency in processing so many claims, standardized coding systems are integral.
-HCPCS is one of many coding mechanisms used by healthcare professionals, billers, and third parties on a daily basis to streamline the medical billing cycle.
+HCPCS is a coding system used by healthcare workers, billers, and others.
+It helps make the medical billing process easier.
 So what exactly is the HCPCS?
 We’ve got the facts you need to know.

 The Healthcare Common Procedures Coding System (HCPCS) is a code set utilized by healthcare professionals, medical coders, and billers.
 Administered by the Centers for Medicare and Medicaid Services (CMS) in cooperation with third parties, HCPCS is an official code set assigned to every task and service a physician may provide to a patient, including medical, surgical, and diagnostic services, to ensure uniformity in billing to Medicare and Medicaid.